acloudstack/aws-labs/ecs/README.md

   - Task: The docker container that is running
   - Service: Helps define how many tasks to run and how
   - ECS agents register the EC2 with ECS service
-  - Task Definitions are metadata in JSON format to tell ECS how to run a container
   - Launch Type - EC2 and Fargate
   - ECS Task Placement Strategy
   - ECS Task Placement Constraints